randomknowledge/django-webvideo/Readme.md

 * **medium**: convert video to 480p (will only happen if original bitrate is high enough)
 * **low**: convert video to 360p

-`django-webvideo` will also create a configurable amount of screenshots of each video.
+`django-webvideo` will also create a configurable amount of screenshots of each video wich can be used as poster images.

 ____
 ## Requirements